1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - Rochambeau and Voyer evacuated Osterwieck and retired by Hornburg behind the Bruch at Achim near Börßum to await the arrival of Richelieu.
 They were soon reinforced by 4 bns and 2 sqns sent from Braunschweig and Wolfenbüttel.
 The Lieutenant-General Marquis de Voyer then assumed command of the forces assembled at Achim near Börßum.

 - In Vienna, the ambassador of the Duchy of Brunswick signed a treaty of neutrality with the ambassador of France, M. de Stainville.
 By this treaty, the French would continue to occupy Braunschweig and Wolfenbüttel for the duration of the war.
 Furthermore, the Brunswicker Contingent should march to join the Reichsarmee.
-The Austrian Chancellor Kaunitz advised to make similar agreements with Gotha and Hesse.
+The Austrian Chancellor Kaunitz recommended making similar agreements with Gotha and Hesse.
 However, after some deliberations, it was decided that it would be better to send the Brunswicker, Hessian and Mecklenburger contingent to join the Swedish army operating in Pomerania.

 - Horn reinforced with the II./Anhalt-Dessau Infantry, advanced on Halberstadt.
 The French surrendered without combat; 3 officers and 50 men were taken prisoners.